aws-solutions-library-samples/guidance-for-content-management-using-salesforce-on-aws/deployment/media-management-solution-cdk/README.md

 # Deploy sfdc-media-solution CDK Stack

 ## Set up CDK
-You should explore the contents of this project.
-It demonstrates a CDK app with an instance of a stack (`media_management_solutions_library_stack`)

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

 This project is set up like a standard Python project.
 The initialization process also creates